 Sometimes paying tax can feel like you’re giving money away for nothing.
 We know that our tax dollars go towards important infrastructure like roads, parks and defence, among other things, but it’s still hard to feel the value this directly gives us.
 Everybody wants to pay less tax, but how do you do it?
 If you want to pay less tax in Australia, read on!

 The main way you can legally and significantly reduce the amount of tax you pay is by claiming all you can from tax deductions with the help of a tax professional lodgement service.
 However, there are also other measures you can take.
 Here are 10 tax strategies to reduce your taxable income and the amount of tax you pay.

 What is a tax deduction?

 A tax deduction is an expense that you spend for a work related reason.
-When you claim a tax deduction, it helps lower your taxable income.
+When you claim a tax deduction, it helps lower your taxable income which ultimately saves you tax in Australia.
 If you lower your taxable income, you don’t have to pay as much tax which means you can spend more money on the things you love.
 The best way to do this is lodging with an online professional tax agent.

 When it comes down to it, there are three main criteria that qualifies an expense for tax deduction:

 - You must have spent the money and not have been reimbursed

 - It must be related to your job